If all else fails and you need to apply formally, you need to comply with Section 41 (1) of the Act:

 (1) An application or other request for government information is not a valid access application unless it complies with the following requirements (the formal requirements) for access applications:

-(a) it must be in writing sent to or lodged at an office of the agency concerned or made in a manner pproved by the agency under ubsection (2),
+(a) it must be in writing sent by post or lodged at an office of the agency concerned or made in a manner pproved by the agency under ubsection (2),

 (b) it must clearly indicate that it is an access application made under the GIPA Act,